The opposite of Fandom Rivalry

 - SuperWholock seems to have adopted Merlin into the fold and the entire friendship is most noticeable when something bad happens in one of the fandoms (whether it be the demise of a character or the end of the series) and the other fandoms take to comforting it.

 - This post, after the Who episode "The Angels Take Manhattan", pretty well sums up the relationship.

-- iCarly & Austin & Ally, despite being on rival networks (iCarly on Nickelodeon & Austin & Ally on Disney) have a friendship based around the supporters of the two major canon relationships on the show, Carly/Freddie and Austin/Ally, via both being examples of the Just Friends.
+- iCarly and Austin & Ally, despite being on rival networks (iCarly on Nickelodeon and Austin & Ally on Disney) have a friendship based around the supporters of the two major canon relationships on the show, Carly/Freddie and Austin/Ally, via both being examples of the Just Friends.

 - The same can be said with both iCarly and A.N.T.
 Farm, similar to the above example, but replace Austin/Ally with Chyna/Fletcher.
 Similarity, both ships have the same 1st letter in their first names (Chyna to Carly and Fletcher to Freddie).

 - Star Trek fans are known for their running feuds with fans of other Sci-fi series/franchises; notable rivals being Star Wars, Babylon 5, and Doctor Who.
 But it seems there's a lot of warm regard, if not necessarily love, for fans of the televised Stargate shows especially Stargate SG-1.
 As different as the shows are, their similar takes on military science fiction/Space Opera and comparable places on the Sliding Scale of Idealism vs. Cynicism naturally means they'd appeal to a similar group.
 Also, it's clear the producers of Gate pay homage, if ribbingly, to Trek.
 To top it off, throw in the number of Trek actors who've wound up on one or the other Gate series and it's almost impossible to see this fandoms as rivals.